eldar702/droneShield/README.md

 ![droneShield](https://user-images.githubusercontent.com/72104254/168979002-b660370d-bc6e-4410-b8e4-0f8d48daffaf.gif)

-**Droneshield is a fully autonomous laser drone, working from a groundcontrol and using its laser to eliminate incendiary balloons. droneShield is a quadcopter that I designed and built all by myself.**
+**Droneshield is a fully autonomous laser drone that works remotely, using its laser to eliminate incendiary balloons.
+The droneShield is a quadcopter that I built and designed entirely on my own.**

 ## 1. [General](#General)
    - [Background](#background)